ztzhang/SoundSynth/README.md

 `python online_synth/gen_sound.py 1000 101 4 1 2`

-will also render the physical process for you.The generated video should look like [this](http://sound.csail.mit.edu/data/result.mp4)
+will also render the physical process for you.
+The generated video should look like [this](http://sound.csail.mit.edu/data/result.mp4)

 If you wish to play with more objects & materials, run `get_precompute_data.sh` to download our pre-computed data.
 All possble object/material combinations are listed in `data/obj_mat_list.txt`.